Omar-tarek3/TodoList-App/README.md

    #### Cluster Architecture:
-      Kubernetes cluster runs on local development environment uses Minikube.
-NGINX Ingress Controller also is installed using Helm to manage external access.
+      Kubernetes cluster runs on local development environment uses *Minikube*. *NGINX Ingress Controller* also is installed using Helm to manage external access.

          IMAGE